 Future Years: OPEX change from experiential learning and from an increases in turbine rating.

 Use the following table to view the cost components of O&M.

 Definition: The capacity factor is influenced by the rotor swept area/generator capacity, hub height, hourly wind profile, expected downtime, and energy losses within the wind plant.
 It is referenced to 100-m, above-water-surface, long-term average hourly wind resource data from (Musial et al., 2016).

 In the following chart, preconstruction annual energy estimates from publicly available global operating wind capacity in 2018 (Musial et al., 2019) are shown in a box-and-whiskers format for comparison.
 The range of capacity factors is estimated based on variation in the wind resource for offshore wind plants in the contiguous United States.
-The range of Base Year estimates illustrates the effect of locating an offshore wind plant in a variety of wind resources.
+The range of Base Year estimates illustrates the effect of locating an offshore wind plant in various wind resources.

 The following references are specific to this page; for all references in this ATB, see References.